-What is Masonic Home and School of Texas?
+What is Masonic Children & Family Services of Texas?

-Masonic Home and School of Texas (MHS) is a non-profit organization that supports children, families and widows of Texas Master Masons by assisting in providing information, referrals, and financial support.
+Masonic Children & Family Services of Texas (MCFS) is a non-profit organization that supports children, families and widows of Texas Master Masons by assisting in providing information, referrals, and financial support.

-Are all of the services of Masonic Home and School of Texas available to anyone regardless of where they live?
+Are all of the services of Masonic Children & Family Services of Texas available to anyone regardless of where they live?

 No, services are available to only needy and qualified children residing in the State of Texas.

-What is the statement of purpose of Masonic Home and School of Texas?
+What is the statement of purpose of Masonic Children & Family Services of Texas?

 Mission ~ Improving the quality of life for children and families in Texas